Home

 Understanding different business negotiating styles, conversation sensitivities, and how women are treated in business, is essential, in addition to knowing eye contact, handshakes, body posture and spatial distance differences.
 The key is to develop relationships of trust and sincerity, as they are critical for successful business.

-For more exhibiting strategies for participating in international trade shows, click here to read Part Two of this article.
+For more global exhibiting strategies, click here: International Trade Shows to read Part Two of this article.

 Trade Show Resources